hotpaw2/mininec3/README.md

 The MININEC3.BAS BASIC program was originally developed by J.C.Logan and J.W.Rockway at Navel Ocean Systems Center in San Diego, CA.
-MININEC3, is a method-of-moments computer program for the analysis of thin-wire antennas.
+MININEC3 is a method-of-moments computer program for the analysis of thin-wire antennas.

-The version of mininec3.bas has been minimally modified, enough to be compatible with Chipmunk Basic, command-line version 3.6.8 (1.368.x) or later.
+This version of mininec3.bas has been minimally modified, just enough to be compatible with Chipmunk Basic, command-line version 3.6.8 (1.368.x) or later.
 Chipmunk Basic is a Basic interpreter for macOS and Linux (Raspberry Pi, et.al.).